Learn About the Friedmann Equation and the Cosmos

 The metric expansion of space is an intrinsic expansion whereby the scale of space itself changes.
 It means that the early universe did not expand “into” anything and does not require space to exist “outside” the universe.
 Instead, space itself changed, carrying the early universe with it as space grew.
 This is a completely different kind of expansion than the expansions of explosions seen in daily life.
 It also seems to be a property of the entire universe, rather than a phenomenon that applies just to one part of the universe or can be observed from “outside” it.

 In cosmology, we cannot use a ruler to measure metric expansion, because our ruler will also be expanding (extremely slowly) [12].
 In other words, we can’t use the cartesian coordinate system to express the expansion of the universe.
 Instead, try to picture a coordinate system with the grid lines expanding along with all of the objects in the Universe.
 So as time passes the grid system will expand or contract, as do the galaxies embedded on the grid lines.
 We call this a comoving coordinate system.
 Only in this special coordinate system observers (called comoving observers) will see the universe in an isotropic way, including the CMB radiation.
-Non-comoving observers will see regions of sky systematically blue-shifted or red-shifted [13].
-Meanwhile, we know that galaxies have some random motions (peculiar velocity) with respect to the coordinate system.
-However, in large scales, due to homogeneity and isotropy, peculiar velocity will not be important [14].
+Non-comoving observers will see regions of the sky systematically blue-shifted or red-shifted [13].
+Meanwhile, we know that galaxies have some random motions (peculiar velocity) concerning the coordinate system.
+However, on large scales, due to homogeneity and isotropy, peculiar velocity will not be important [14].

 Hubble’s Law